ARM-software/Tool-Solutions/ml-tool-examples/mnist-draw/README.md

 An example of the website's interface is shown below.
 Draw a digit (0-9) on the empty canvas and then hit the 'Predict' button to process their drawing.
 Any errors during processing will be indicated with a warning icon and printed to the console.
 Common errors include not compiling the application in armnn-draw/, not using python3, and not install all required packages.

-Results are displayed as a bar graph where each classification label recieves a score between 0.0 and 1.0 from the machine learning model.
+Results are displayed as a bar graph where each classification label receives a score between 0.0 and 1.0 from the machine learning model.
 Clear the canvas with the 'Clear' button to draw and process other digits.

 Interface example:
 <p>